 - Overseeing appropriate interventions and monitoring underachieving students specifically with one-to-one support and ensuring students participate in a range of activities

-Improving social, emotional and behavioural aspects
+Improving social, emotional and behavioral aspects

 - Discreet social and emotional support provided for vulnerable students